geo-stanciu/go-tryouts/go-website/Readme.md

 - Menu allocation on roles.

 ## Features
+- Requests, roles and membership menu distribution initialized from initialize-database.go.
 - Requests and controller + action are identified in the db.
   Calls to the propper action from a certain controller are made automatically.
 - Auth. cookies are encrypted.